Skip to contents

 creation_options

-A named character vector of GDAL creation options.
+A named character vector of GDAL creation options for output files.
+See gdal_creation_options().

 quiet